vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

   - Transfer 10000 $VEGA to `ETHUSDT | market creation | $VEGA`
 - During epoch 1 start trading such that traded value for fee purposes in USDT is less than 10^6 but greater than 10^5
 - During epoch 2 update the value of `marketCreationQuantumMultiple` via governance to `10^5`.

 #### Expectation 22

 At the end of epoch 2, 10000 VEGA rewards should be distributed to the `ETHUSDT` creator.

 - The general account balance of the `ETHUSDT` creator should be 10000.
 - The reward pool balance should be 0.

+### Reward Eligibility

+- If a parties staked governance tokens ($VEGA) is strictly less than the `staking_requirement` specified in the recurring transfer funding the reward pool, then their reward metric should be `0` and they should receive no rewards (<a name="0056-REWA-076" href="#0056-REWA-076">0056-REWA-076</a>).
+- If a parties time-weighted average position (across all in scope-markets) is strictly less than the `notional_time_weighted_average_position_requirement` specified in the recurring transfer funding the reward pool, then their reward metric should be `0` and they should receive no rewards (<a name="0056-REWA-077" href="#0056-REWA-077">0056-REWA-077</a>).

+### Average Position

+- If an eligible party opens a position at the beginning of the epoch, their average position reward metric should be equal to the size of the position at the end of the epoch (<a name="0056-REWA-078" href="#0056-REWA-078">0056-REWA-078</a>).
+- If an eligible party held an open position at the start of the epoch, their average position reward metric should be equal to the size of the position at the end of the epoch (<a name="0056-REWA-079" href="#0056-REWA-079">0056-REWA-079</a>).
+- If an eligible party opens a position half way through the epoch, their average position reward metric should be half the size of the position at the end of the epoch (<a name="0056-REWA-080" href="#0056-REWA-080">0056-REWA-080</a>).
+- If an eligible party held an open position at the start of the epoch and closes it half-way through the epoch, their average position reward metric should be equal to the size of that position at the end of the epoch (<a name="0056-REWA-081" href="#0056-REWA-081">0056-REWA-081</a>).
+- If an eligible party held positions in multiple in-scope markets, their average position reward metric should be the sum of the size of their time-weighted-average-position in each market (<a name="0056-REWA-082" href="#0056-REWA-082">0056-REWA-082</a>).
+- If a `window_length>1` is specified in the recurring transfer, an eligible parties average position reward metric should be the average of their reward metrics over the last `window_length` epochs (<a name="0056-REWA-083" href="#0056-REWA-083">0056-REWA-083</a>).

+### Relative returns

+- If an eligible party has negative net returns, their relative returns reward metric should be zero (<a name="0056-REWA-084" href="#0056-REWA-084">0056-REWA-084</a>).
+- If an eligible party has positive net returns, their relative returns reward metric should be equal to the size of their returns divided by their time-weighted average position (<a name="0056-REWA-085" href="#0056-REWA-085">0056-REWA-085</a>).
+- If an eligible party is participating in multiple in-scope markets, their relative returns reward metric should be the sum of their relative returns from each market (<a name="0056-REWA-086" href="#0056-REWA-086">0056-REWA-086</a>).
+- If a `window_length>1` is specified in the recurring transfer, an eligible parties relative returns reward metric should be the average of their reward metrics over the last `window_length` epochs (<a name="0056-REWA-087" href="#0056-REWA-087">0056-REWA-087</a>).

+### Returns volatility

+- If an eligible party has net relative returns less than or equal to `0` over the last `window_length` epochs, their returns volatility reward metric should be zero (<a name="0056-REWA-088" href="#0056-REWA-088">0056-REWA-088</a>).
+- If an eligible party has net relative returns strictly greater than `0` over the last `window_length` epochs, their returns volatility reward metric should equal the variance of their relative returns over the last `window_length` epochs (<a name="0056-REWA-089" href="#0056-REWA-089">0056-REWA-089</a>).
+- If an eligible party has net relative returns strictly greater than `0` over the last `window_length` epochs in multiple in-scope markets, their return volatility reward metric should be the variance of their relative returns in each market (<a name="0056-REWA-090" href="#0056-REWA-090">0056-REWA-090</a>).

+### Validator ranking metric

+- If a party is a consensus or standby validator their validator ranking reward metric should be set to their ranking score (<a name="0056-REWA-091" href="#0056-REWA-091">0056-REWA-091</a>).
+- If a party is not a consensus or standby validator their validator ranking reward metric should be set to `0` (<a name="0056-REWA-092" href="#0056-REWA-092">0056-REWA-092</a>).

+### Distribution Strategy

+- If the pro-rata distribution strategy was specified in the recurring transfer, each eligible parties share of the rewards pool should be equal to their reward metric (assuming no other multipliers) (<a name="0056-REWA-093" href="#0056-REWA-093">0056-REWA-093</a>).
+- If the rank distribution strategy was specified in the recurring transfer, each eligible parties share of the reward pool should be equal to the `share_ratio` defined by their position in the `rank_table` (assuming no other multipliers) (<a name="0056-REWA-094" href="#0056-REWA-094">0056-REWA-094</a>).

+### Entity Scope

+#### Individuals

+- If the entity scope is `ENTITY_SCOPE_INDIVIDUALS`, transfers setting the `teams_scope` field should be rejected as invalid (<a name="0056-REWA-095" href="#0056-REWA-095">0056-REWA-095</a>).
+- If the entity scope is `ENTITY_SCOPE_INDIVIDUALS`, transfers not setting the `individual_scope` field should be rejected as invalid (<a name="0056-REWA-096" href="#0056-REWA-096">0056-REWA-096</a>).
+- If the entity scope is `ENTITY_SCOPE_INDIVIDUALS` and the individual scope is `INDIVIDUAL_SCOPE_ALL`, all individual parties should be eligible for rewards providing they meet all other eligibility conditions (<a name="0056-REWA-097" href="#0056-REWA-097">0056-REWA-097</a>).
+- If the entity scope is `ENTITY_SCOPE_INDIVIDUALS` and the individual scope is `INDIVIDUAL_SCOPE_IN_A_TEAM`, only individual parties who are in a team should be eligible for rewards providing they meet all other eligibility conditions (<a name="0056-REWA-098" href="#0056-REWA-098">0056-REWA-098</a>).
+- If the entity scope is `ENTITY_SCOPE_INDIVIDUALS` and the individual scope is `INDIVIDUAL_SCOPE_NOT_IN_A_TEAM`, only individual parties not in a team should be eligible for rewards providing they meet all other eligibility conditions (<a name="0056-REWA-099" href="#0056-REWA-099">0056-REWA-099</a>).
+- If the entity scope is `ENTITY_SCOPE_INDIVIDUALS`, rewards should be distributed among eligible individual parties according to each parties reward metric value (<a name="0056-REWA-100" href="#0056-REWA-100">0056-REWA-100</a>).

+#### Teams

+- If the entity scope is `ENTITY_SCOPE_TEAMS`, transfers setting the `individual_scope` field should be rejected as invalid (<a name="0056-REWA-101" href="#0056-REWA-101">0056-REWA-101</a>).
+- If the entity scope is `ENTITY_SCOPE_TEAMS` transfers not setting the `n_top_performers` field should be rejected as invalid (<a name="0056-REWA-102" href="#0056-REWA-102">0056-REWA-102</a>).
+- If the entity scope is `ENTITY_SCOPE_TEAMS` and the teams scope is not-set, then all teams are eligible for rewards (<a name="0056-REWA-103" href="#0056-REWA-103">0056-REWA-103</a>).
+- If the entity scope is `ENTITY_SCOPE_TEAMS` and the teams scope is set, then only the teams specified in the teams scope are eligible for rewards (<a name="0056-REWA-104" href="#0056-REWA-104">0056-REWA-104</a>).
+- If the entity scope is `ENTITY_SCOPE_TEAMS`, then rewards should be allocated to teams according to each teams reward metric value (<a name="0056-REWA-105" href="#0056-REWA-105">0056-REWA-105</a>).
+- Each team’s reward metric should be the average metric of the top `n_top_performers` % of team members, e.g. for a team of 100 parties with `n_top_performers=0.1`, the 10 members with the highest metric (<a name="0056-REWA-106" href="#0056-REWA-106">0056-REWA-106</a>).
+- If a team member has a non-zero reward metric, they should receive a share of the rewards proportional to their individual payout multipliers (<a name="0056-REWA-107" href="#0056-REWA-107">0056-REWA-107</a>).
+- If a team member has a zero reward metric, they should receive no share of the rewards allocated to the team (<a name="0056-REWA-108" href="#0056-REWA-108">0056-REWA-108</a>).